2014 – 2015

 Graduate students may borrow under the PLUS program up to their cost of attendance, minus other financial aid received.
 Each borrower must do the following:

 A limited number of graduate assistantships are available to qualified, graduate students.
 Interested students should contact their graduate coordinator to determine the availability of assistantships.
+All hiring decisions are made by the department in which the assistantship is located.
 To be eligible to receive a graduate assistantship, the student must satisfy the following requirements:

-Details regarding work expectations, tuition remission, and stipends for graduate assistantships may be found on the graduate studies website.
+Information regarding work hours, tuition remission, and stipends for graduate assistantships may be found on the graduate studies website.

 Maintaining graduate assistantships requires students to demonstrate both satisfactory performance in meeting assigned hours, dates, and responsibilities, as well as good academic standing.